xingyzt/notes/astrophysics.md

 ### Radial pulsation mechanisms

-* Radial oscillations result from resonance of sound waves in interior with speed: v = √(γP/ρ)
+* Oscillations result from standing sound waves in interior
-  * Where γ is adiabatic index
+  * Sound waves in medium with adiabatic index γ travel at: v = √(γP/ρ)
+  * No displacement at nodes; maximum displacement at antinodes
 * Period–mean density relation: Π ≈ √(3π/2γGρ)
   * Denser stars (e.g. white dwarfs) pulsate faster (than e.g. supergiants)
-* Multiple radial modes of pulsation as the sound waves are standing
+* Modes given by conical harmonics
   * Fundamental mode: node at star center, antinode at surface
   * Each overtone adds a node between center and surface
 * Surface amplitudes decreases with overtone: